 For Hina Luna’s textile creations, quality organic and natural fibers are used in combination with sustainably sourced plant dyes.
 Altar cloths are exclusively made from carefully chosen vintage and second-hand natural fabrics.

 Hina Luna’s collection of zines and print work is created with women owned and operated print shops as well as my locally owned small printing service.

 Curated offerings are carefully chosen for their mindful creation practices, natural materials, and the individuals that make them.

 With consideration of our earth, orders are lovingly packaged and shipped in biodegradable, plastic-free materials that can quickly and safely reintegrate back into the earth.

 My process embraces the slow movement and lives by the philosophy of having less, choosing better quality, and making things last.
 I believe these philosophies are easily practiced when we foster a connection to the tangible items we choose to surround ourselves with.

 Every month in The Full Moon Circle, Hina Luna highlights an individual or grassroots organization working through issues of social-, climate-, and racial justice, and empowering marginalized groups.
 This feature is an opportunity to learn and act from a place of solidarity and extends an invitation to join Hina Luna in supporting these featured individuals and organizations with monetary donations and information sharing.
-While this resource share has existing exclusively in The Full Moon Circle newsletter, Hina Luna will begin sharing these features in a monthly blog segment and on Instagram in effort to extend the conversation — and the mutual aid — to a larger audience.
+While this resource share has existing exclusively in The Full Moon Circle newsletter, Hina Luna also shares these features in a monthly blog segment and on Instagram in effort to extend the conversation — and the mutual aid — to a larger audience.

 Let’s Go Deeper | other offerings from Hina Luna